naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why don't programmers like nature?
-It's hard to Ctrl-S.
+Why did the IT technician become a comedian?
+He wanted to debug people's laughter!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)